yriahi/BeautifulSoup/README.md

 # BeautifulSoup
-My Ad Hoc BeautifulSoup python scripts
+A collection of BeautifulSoup python scripts.